BryanHaley/wadmaker/spritemaker.md

 ## Overview
 SpriteMaker is a command-line tool that converts directories full of images to Half-Life sprites.
 Existing sprite directories can be updated quickly because only added, modified and removed images are processed.
 SpriteMaker can also convert sprites back to images.

-SpriteMaker accepts image files (png, jpg, gif, bmp, tga), Photoshop files (psd, psb) and Krita files (kra, ora), and can be configured to call external conversion tools for other formats.
+SpriteMaker accepts the following image file formats:
+- Png, jpg, gif, bmp and tga files.
+- Photoshop files (.psd, .psb) that have been saved with 'Maximize compatibility' enabled.
+- Krita files (.kra, .ora).
+- Paint.NET files (.pdn).
+- Other formats can be used with the help of external conversion tools.

 It will automatically create a suitable 256-color palette for each sprite.
 By default it also applies a limited form of dithering to single-frame sprites.
 For index-alpha and alpha-test sprites, SpriteMaker expects input images with transparency, but it can also be configured to accept grayscale images or images where transparent parts are marked with a special color.
 All these settings can be specified in a plain-text spritemaker.config file in the images directory.
 The most common settings, such as sprite orientation and texture format, can also be set with input image filenames.

 ### Intended workflow
 Existing workflows sometimes involve a lot of steps, such as exporting or converting images to an 8-bit indexed format, manually creating a palette and applying it to multiple frames, marking transparent areas with special colors, opening a GUI tool, dragging images into it, then saving the modified sprites, and so on.